cvmfs/doc-cvmfs/cpt-releasenotes.rst

 CernVM-FS 2.10.1 is a patch release, containing several minor bug fixes and improvements.
 As with previous releases, upgrading clients should be seamless just by installing the new package from the repository.
-As usual, we recommend to updateonly a few worker nodes first and gradually ramp up once the new version proves to work correctly.
-Please take special care when upgrading a cvmfs client in NFSmode.
+As usual, we recommend to update only a few worker nodes first and gradually ramp up once the new version proves to work correctly.
+Please take special care when upgrading a cvmfs client in NFS mode.

 For Stratum 1 servers, there should be no running snapshots during the upgrade.
 For publisher and gateway nodes, all transactions must be closed and no active